ChainAgnostic/CASA/README.md

 ### **CASA Meetings**

-All CASA stakeholders are invited to join a meeting every two weeks, for the purpose of:
+All CASA stakeholders are invited to join a meeting every four weeks, for the purpose of:

 1. Evaluating CAIPs, registries, and related publications
 2. Sharing progress in individual working groups